demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-login.md

 Welcome back to the thirteenth part of [Creating a Twitter Clone in F# using Suave](TODO) blog post series.

-In this blog post we are going to start the implementation of a new feature, enabling users to login to FsTweet.
+In this blog post, we are going to start the implementation of a new feature, enabling users to log in to FsTweet.

 Let's get started by creating a new file *Auth.fs* in the `web` project and move it above *FsTweet.Web.fs*